 As Josine says: “How I experience my walks can be equally contradictory: sometimes they offer the anonymity I seek, other times I unexpectedly find the sense of community that I also long for, like when a car guard calls me over to share the neighbourhood news.

 Some observations of city life break my heart and have me smarting from the unfairness of life: a homeless man carefully preparing his pavement bed.
 Others, like a passer-by guiding schoolchildren safely across a busy road, bring a long lasting smile to my face and confirm my belief that people can and do make life worthwhile.

 It’s in absorbing the city’s extremes and trying to make sense of them that I find how deeply urban walking grows my heart and my horizon.
 The walks provide me with a perspective that I would love to share with others by inviting them to walk with me and be present in this micro-cosmos of the country, the birthplace of Joburg’s economic activity.”

-The intimate walk is offered free of charge.
-We only ask you, in the words of Antony Osler, to “stop for a moment, to pay attention, to put down our arguments and our fixed positions and to open our eyes.
+Following the Presencing guidelines of MIT’s Otto Scharmer and in the words of Antony Osler, we ask you “stop for a moment, to pay attention, to put down our arguments and our fixed positions and to open our eyes.
 There we will find our world in all its glorious ordinariness.
 We will stand in each others’ shoes and be willing to be surprised”

 At Faith47’s Una Salus Victis Nullam Sperare Salutum” at the corner of Rissik and Fox Street.
 Image: Christi Sa